eXascaleInfolab/bench-vldb20/Algorithms/README.md

 --->

-- copy the Mean Impute files into the new ones that use your primary name.
+- copy the Mean Impute files into the new ones (using your primary name).

 ```bash
 cd Algorithms/NewAlgorithms/cpp